Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

 This example takes a bit longer to run than the others because, whenever a non-integer lag is used, the cube is shifted in Fourier space.

 Throughout all of these examples, we have assumed that the spatial boundaries can be wrapped.
-This is appropriate for the example data since they are generated from a periodic-box simulation and is the default setting (`boundary='continuous'`).
+This is appropriate for the example data since they are generated from a :ref:`periodic-box simulation <data_for_tutorial>` and is the default setting (`boundary='continuous'`).
 Typically this will not be the case for observational data.
 To avoid wrapping the edges of the data, `boundary='cut'` can be set to avoid using the portion of the data that has been spatially wrapped:

     >>> scf = SCF(cube, size=11)  # doctest: +SKIP
     >>> scf.run(verbose=True, boundary='cut')  # doctest: +SKIP